IgniteUI/indigo-design-docfx/en/components/chips.md

 ## State

-When the user interacts with the Chip, it may change from the default **idle** state to hover, focus, selected, and templated.
+When the user interacts with the Chip, it may change from the default **idle** state to hover, focus, and selected.
 This affords a more dynamic interaction design that can seamlessly flow into high-fidelity prototyping.
 In Sketch this is achieved with `Symbol Overrides`, while in Adobe XD we are using the `Component States` paradigm to let you easily switch between states.

 <img class="responsive-img" src="../images/chip_idle.png" srcset="../images/chip_idle@2x.png 2x" />
 <img class="responsive-img" src="../images/chip_hover.png" srcset="../images/chip_hover@2x.png 2x" />